-The Scottish Metabolomics Network will host its 10th annual meeting on Tuesday 25th and Wednesday 26th November 2025 at the John McIntyre Conference Centre (JMCC) at the University of Edinburgh.
-We aim to continue our tradition of fostering collaboration and innovation across Scotland’s metabolomics community.
+The Scottish Metabolomics Network hosted its 10th annual meeting on Tuesday 25th and Wednesday 26th November 2025 at the John McIntyre Conference Centre (JMCC) at the University of Edinburgh.
+We continued our tradition of fostering collaboration and innovation across Scotland’s metabolomics community.

-The two-day symposium will bring together researchers from across Scotland’s universities and research institutes.
-Attendance is expected to reflect the network’s commitment to equality, diversity, and inclusion, with broad representation from students, early career researchers, group leaders, technical staff, and industry partners.
+The two-day symposium brought together researchers from across Scotland’s universities and research institutes and sponsors to network and share their research.
+We hope that atendance reflected the network’s commitment to equality, diversity, and inclusion, with broad representation from students, early career researchers, group leaders, technical staff, and industry partners.

-The keynote address will be delivered by Dr Joy Edwards-Hicks, known for her pioneering work in how age-related metabolic changes impact lymphocyte signalling and function.
+The keynote address was delivered by Dr Joy Edwards-Hicks, known for her pioneering work in how age-related metabolic changes impact lymphocyte signalling and function.
 Her presentation will highlight recent advances in biomarker discovery and the integration of metabolomics with clinical diagnostics.

 A dedicated Early Career Researcher (ECR) session